UCDC Law Program Placements: Spring 2019

-Below is a list of just some of the opportunities available for Fall 2018.
+Below is a sample list of opportunities in Washington DC

 Please contact UCDC Law Program Director Nicole Lehtman for more information about the following externship opportunities, including how to apply.